dripdrop-app/server/README.md

 TO DO

-- Use elasticsearch for fetching information from db for youtube
 - Move Youtube Links to separate component files
-- Add better urls for navigating youtube collections
 - Add iframe youtube videos to play on site
 - Use a new button to go navigate to content on youtube
-- Add new table for youtube subscription jobs
-- Create additonal logic to wait on channel update jobs and then mark subscription job as completed